Arachnidd/Empyreus-Limited-Sniper/README.md

-#OUTDATED CODE!
+# ⚠️ OUTDATED CODE!
 OUTDATED API's!
-If you wish to comission another sniper (fastest guarenteed) dm @spiderphobias on discord!
+If you wish to comission another sniper (fastest guarenteed) dm @spiderphobias on discord! ⚠️

 # Empyreus-Roblox-Limited-Sniper
 Empyreus was the #1 sniper for a short period until I had school work and totally gave up on roblox.
 I've decided to open source the bot since no good offers came in which I was hoping for.
 Don't contact me for support on this, im over with Roblox.